Performance Breakdown

 You can see it left some quinoa on the far right portion, even at the max setting.

 Next, we’ll look at how well the H7 resisted hair tangles.
-I tested it on five-, seven-, and nine-inch strands until hair wrapped on the brush.
+I tested it on five-, seven-, and nine-inch strands until the hair wrapped on the brush.

 - 5-inch strands: 100% in the dustbin; 0% on the brush